Klalena/data_stories_of_alena.github.io/_posts/2020-08-28-How-to-Make-Personal-Website-Fast-and-Easy.md

 **Key ingredients** GitHub, Beautiful Jekyll, and your creativity.

 ## Step I: Open GitHub Account
 If you don' have one, you will need to sign up [here](https://github.com/).
-GitHub is a free version control tool that let you host one static website through GitHub Pages, which we will use for this tutorial.
+GitHub is a free version control tool that lets you host one static website through GitHub Pages, which we will use for this tutorial.

 ## Step II: Fork Beautiful-Jekyll Repository (repo)
 Fork [Beautiful-Jekyll project](https://github.com/daattali/beautiful-jekyll/) by clicking on *Fork* as shown below: